advance100/doc_webpack/long-term-caching.md

 The stats json contains a useful property `assetsByChunkName` which is a object containing chunk name as key and filename(s) as value.

 > Note: It's an array if you emitting multiple assets per chunk.
 I. e. a javascript file and a SourceMap.
-The first one is you javascript source.
+The first one is your javascript source.